If you don’t establish a good foundation now, I bet you you will struggle in the months, or even years to come. Why?

 I can keep giving you evidence as to why now is the time to really think about your content marketing strategy.
 And I hope that you would stop wasting time and money pumping out posts just for the sake of it.
 That is the worse thing you can do!

 Whether you have just succeeded on your kickstarter campaign, or already has a small team working under your startup, I know you have the same struggle.
-You have the passion to want to do things better, but you really need a professional to help you out.
+You have the passion to want to do things better, but don't have the time to explore all content marketing tools, and you really need a professional to help you out.
 Especially, at an affordable budget.
 Well, this is where I come in.

-If you wish to learn tips and tricks on content marketing, keep yourself posted for my next podcast episode, or visit me at joycetsangcontentmarketing.com, where I have written explanations of different online strategies, blog posts, and uploaded free downloadables for you to try and kickstart your own content.
+If you wish to learn tips and tricks on content marketing, keep yourself posted for my next podcast episode, or visit other pages on joycetsangcontentmarketing.com, where I have written explanations of different online strategies, blog posts, and uploaded free downloadables for you to try and kickstart your own content.

 Until then, I am Joyce Tsang, a content marketer here for entrepreneurs.